ligato/docs/docs/tutorials/05_kv-scheduler.md

 * Complete and understand the ['Hello World Agent'](../tutorials/01_hello-world) tutorial
 * Complete and understand the ['Plugin Dependencies'](../tutorials/02_plugin-deps) tutorial

-For simplicity, this tutorial does not use ETCD or any other northbound kv store.
+For simplicity, this tutorial does not use the ETCD or any other northbound KV store.
 Instead, NB events are created programmatically in the example, using the KV Scheduler API.

 The vpp-agent uses VPP binary API calls to configure the VPP.
 Each VPP binary API call is designed to create